 Green Bean Salad with Sausage and Olives

-I loved the unique combination of flavors in this Green Bean Salad with Sausage and Olives and the addition of Basil Vinaigrette makes this tasty salad even better!
+I love the unique combination of flavors in this Green Bean Salad with Sausage and Olives and Basil Vinaigrette makes this such a winner for a summer meal!

-Sometimes I think outside the box a little when I’m staring into the fridge wondering what to make, and that’s what happened with this Green Bean Salad with Sausage and Olives.
-I don’t really know what made me combine these flavors, except I had fresh green beans and turkey Italian sausage that needed to be used, and I think olives and basil vinaigrette would taste good with just about anything.
+Sometimes I think outside the box a little when I’m staring into the fridge wondering what to make, and that’s what happened a few years ago with this Green Bean Salad with Sausage and Olives.
+I don’t really know what made me combine these flavors, except I had fresh green beans and turkey Italian sausage that needed to be used and Basil Vinaigrette in the fridge, and I love all those ingredients.

-All I can say is, it absolutely worked for a delicious summer salad that could easily be a main dish.
+I loved the salad, and for me, it absolutely worked for a delicious summer salad that could easily be a main dish.
+And through the years I made it quite a few times and always wondered why it hadn’t become more popular on the blog, so today I am featuring it for Friday Favorites and encouraging you to try it if you also like these ingredients!
 I wouldn’t make this salad unless I had fresh green beans, but if you like all these flavors, be open minded and give this a try!